Sustainability / Governance Information Security / Information Management

 Prevention, Detection, and the Recovery of Incidents

-In parallel with measures for preventing incidents, the Daicel Group has implemented measures to minimize damage by providing speedy detection and recovery of incidents, based on the philosophy that it is impossible to prevent them completely.
+In parallel with measures for preventing incidents, the Daicel Group has implemented ordinary and emergency measures to minimize damage by providing speedy detection and recovery of incidents, based on the philosophy that it is impossible to prevent them completely.
 We have established a response system to anticipate the occurrence of cybersecurity incidents, have prepared response manuals, and regularly conduct incident response drills.
-In FY2024/3, we conducted two incident response drills with security companies and internal stakeholders, and will also conduct them in FY2025/3.
-We also began using vulnerability detection tools for evaluation to check for vulnerabilities in each information system in FY2024/3.
-In FY2024/3, this was carried out in conjunction with tool selection assessment.
-We are also taking gradual steps to implement measures in response to changes in communication channels and methods of information sharing, such as direct access to the cloud services from home and other remote workplaces.
+In FY2025/3, we conducted two incident response drills with security companies and internal stakeholders, and will also conduct them in FY2026/3.
+In addition, we will fully implement vulnerability detection tools to check for vulnerabilities in each information system and begin operation in FY2026/3.
+We are also taking gradual steps to implement measures in response to changes in communication channels and methods of information sharing, such as direct access to cloud services from home and other remote workplaces.

 Prevention and Detection of Problems and Recovery of Operations